otrv4/otrv4/otrv4.md

 uses a ring signature non-interactive zero-knowledge proof of knowledge (RING-SIG) for authentication (RSig).

-Alice's long-term Ed448 key pair is `(ska, PKa)` and Bob's long-term Ed448 key pair is `(skb, PKb)`.
+Alice's long-term Ed448 key pair is `(ska, Pka)` and Bob's long-term Ed448 key pair is `(skb, Pkb)`.
 Both key pairs are generated as stated on the [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.